merkletreejs/merkletreejs/docs/README.md

 - Q: What other types of merkle trees are supported?

-  - Besides standard `MerkleTree`, there's also `MerkleMountainRange`, `MerkleSumTree`, and `IncrementalMerkleTree` implemenation classes available.
+  - Besides standard `MerkleTree`, there's also `MerkleMountainRange`, `MerkleSumTree`, `IncrementalMerkleTree`, and `MerkleRadixTree` implemenation classes available.
+For Merkle Patricia Tree, see [`@ethereumjs/trie`](https://www.npmjs.com/package/@ethereumjs/trie).

+- Q: How do I hash a JSON object?

+- See [`https://www.npmjs.com/package/json-stable-stringify`](https://www.npmjs.com/package/json-stable-stringify) for deterministic stringifying of JSON objects.

 - Q: Is there a CLI version of this library?